 Tufted perennial grass to 1 m high, with unbranched erect culms and glabrous nodes.
 Leaves smooth, scabrous or shortly pubescent with blade rolled to 20 cm long and 0.5 mm wide; lobe (ligule) at base of upper leaf blade to 4 mm; mouth of sheath (auricle) glabrous.
 Inflorescence a narrow dense panicle to 30 cm long, with spikelets ly appressed to stem; glumes to 15 mm long, usually purplish initially, soon becoming straw-coloured.
 This subspecies differs from the other subspecies found in South Australia, A. scabra ssp. falcata which has mouth of sheath hairy ( auricles); ligule to 1 mm long; leaf-blades less than 15 cm long; inflorescence sparse open or spreading, with spikelets somewhat spreading from stems.
 Flowers throughout the year depending on rain.

 Key to this species: awn falcate (curved bristle at right angle to the column); lemma narrow and needle-like, mouth of sheath glabrous; ligule < 4 mm; leaves long >15 cm; panicle narrow appressed.
-Pale- brown linear-elliptic lemma to 6.5 mm long, with a smooth surface and covered in white hairs; callus to 2 mm long; awn falcate to 70 mm long, with column scabrous or pubescent with banded black and yellow veins.
+Fruit pale-brown linear-elliptic lemma to 6.5 mm long, with a smooth surface and covered in white hairs; callus to 2 mm long; awn falcate to 70 mm long, with column scabrous or pubescent with banded black and yellow veins.
 Seeds are yellow-brown narrow- ellipsoid grain to 3 mm long within the lemma.
 Seed embryo type is lateral.

 Seed collection and propagation